ArnaudBuchholz/gpf-js/doc/tutorials/DEFINE.md

 ### this.$super

-When [overriding](https://en.wikipedia.org/wiki/Method_overriding) a method, the super one is available through the method `this.$super()`.
-Keep in mind that this method is bound statically, meaning that if you modify the super method by changing the implementation (altering the prototype), $super will still point to the former one.
+When [overriding](https://en.wikipedia.org/wiki/Method_overriding) a method, the parent one is available through the method `this.$super()`.
+This method is bound dynamically, meaning that if you modify the super method by changing the implementation (altering the prototype), $super will always point to the right one.

+If you need to access another parent, you may use the syntax `this.$super.methodName()`.

 For instance:
 ```javascript